xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

                 2. User inputs the location they want to see
                 3. User clicks on the Search icon
                 4. App displays all the available posts in that area on the map
-            - **Failure scenario(s)**:
-                - 4a.
-Posts could not be fetched
-                    - 4a1.
-A toast will appear telling the user that the post was unable to retrieved at this time along with the reason why

 5. **Get Location Recommendations**
     - **Overview**:
         1. Suggests travel locations for the user